qgg-lab/srp/README.md

-# srp
+# Swine Reference Pangnome Project

-Swine Reference Pangnome Project
+Future resource and code base for the Swine Reference Pangenome Project.